Duke's Climate Action Plan

 - Through efficiency upgrades to the steam system and elimination of coal, Duke has reduced emission from campus steam plants by 36% since 2007

 - Achieved 30% reduction in energy emissions in 2013 compared to 2007 baseline

 - Replaced 10 campus buses with two hybrid articulated buses and 6 ultra-low-sulfur diesel buses in fall 2011

-- GoPass offers fare-free access to regional public transportation for students, faculty and staff
+- GoPass offers fare-free access to regional public transportation for students and low cost access for employees

 - Swine waste to energy project on local farm operational May 2011

 - Duke-specific offsets available for internal purchase for individuals, departments and events

-- Online behavior-change campaigns such as the Green Devil Smackdown
+- Behavior-change competitions such as the Green Devil Smackdown

 - Sustainability signs installed in dorms and University academic buildings

 - Over 8,000 subscriptions to Sustainable Duke listserv

-- Held three faculty workshops on integrating sustainability into curriculum
+- Annual faculty workshops on integrating sustainability into curriculum

 Additional factors, such as economic conditions and emissions content of purchased electricity, have also impacted the University's emissions.
 Some of the more recent actions are not yet reflected in emissions inventory numbers.

 |2013 Sustainability Strategic Plan Progress Report|